 FCS_IPSEC_EXT.1 IPsec Protocol

-The endpoints of network device communication can be geographically and logically distant and may pass through a variety of other potentially untrusted systems.
-The security functionality of the network device must be able to protect any critical network traffic (administration traffic, authentication traffic, audit traffic, etc.).
-One way to provide a mutually authenticated communication channel between the network device and an external IT entity is to implement IPsec.
+The endpoints of Network Device communication can be geographically and logically distant and may pass through a variety of other potentially untrusted systems.
+The security functionality of the Network Device must be able to protect any critical network traffic (administration traffic, authentication traffic, audit traffic, etc.).
+One way to provide a mutually authenticated communication channel between the Network Device and an external IT entity is to implement IPsec.

 IPsec is not a required component of this cPP.
 If a TOE implements IPsec, a corresponding selection in FTP_ITC.1, FPT_ITT.1 and/or FTP_TRP.1/Admin should have been made that defines what the IPsec protocol is implemented to protect.